Actindo-AG/Documentation/ActindoWorkFlow/Integration/01_ConfigureQueueTypes.md

 ## Assign a queue type

-Assign a certain queue type to an action, for instance to prioritize a certain action to be executed faster.
+Assign a certain queue type to a transition, for instance to prioritize a certain action to be executed faster.

 ### Prerequisites